pmpetit/pglinter/docs/examples/README.md

 echo "Weekly digest sent successfully"
 ```

-These examples provide practical patterns for integrating DBLinter into various workflows and environments.
+These examples provide practical patterns for integrating pg_linter into various workflows and environments.
 Adapt them to your specific needs and infrastructure.

-For more examples and use cases, see the [How-To Guides](../how-to/README.md) and [Tutorials](../tutorials/README.md).